DCAN-Labs/BIBSnet/docs/usage.md

 # Installation

 Running the BIBSNet container requires installation of either Singularity or Docker.
-The container is hosted on our dockerhub under [dcanumn/bibsnet](https://hub.docker.com/r/dcanumn/bibsnet).
+The container is hosted on Docker Hub under [dcanumn/bibsnet](https://hub.docker.com/r/dcanumn/bibsnet).
 To create a local container to execute, use the relevant command depending on which platform you choose:

 Singularity: `singularity pull bibsnet.sif docker://dcanumn/bibsnet:latest`